Back to news

 "I need to refactor the authentication module.
 Here's my plan: 1) Audit current OAuth flow, 2) Extract shared middleware, 3) Update 14 call sites, 4) Run integration tests."

 You approve, edit, or throw out each step.
-It's a documented feature: the agent explores and proposes without executing, which is exactly what you want when scoping work before committing edits.
+It's a documented feature (opens in a new tab): the agent explores and proposes without executing, which is exactly what you want when scoping work before committing edits.

 In our own 30-day trial across three repos, Plan Mode caught bad refactors before they landed roughly a dozen times, circular dependencies, missed edge cases, breaking API changes that would have slipped through.
 That's our experience, not a published benchmark, so weigh it accordingly.
 We also ran the same five gnarly refactoring tasks past Claude Code, Cursor, and Copilot as an informal head-to-head: Claude Code finished all five cleanly, Cursor got three, Copilot two.
 Again, that's an ad hoc test on our own machines with no formal methodology, not a SWE-bench result.